freepius/asVoyage-website/README.md

 * Traduction of new base pages (about, our-trips, etc.)
 * CSS : p => text-align: justify ??
 * "Our trips" page : no wrap for the "» Read more" !
-* Use JPEG for photos (smaller size) !
 * CSS and Bootstrap : use *clearfix* instead of *row*
-* RichText must also format english text (if locale is english)...
 * Remove some DIVs from templates !
 * Improve *add_linked_img* Twig macro